Heathen Soul Lore

 A model for this process is Odin’s ordeal on the Tree.
 For nine days he suffered, slowly transforming through his sacrifice of himself to himself.
 I consider that the runes, lying below him in the mysterious depths, served as one source of ‘yeast’ in his process of self-fermentation.
 When he was released from the Tree he received more ‘yeast’ in the form of a drink of the precious mead and then was ausinn Oðrœri, ‘soaked or sprinkled with Oðrœrir’ (Havamal vs. 140 in the Poetic Edda.
 Larrington’s translation uses ‘soaked.’).

 This is a very telling phrase, since ausinn vatni or being soaked or sprinkled with water was the Old Norse ceremony of naming and acceptance of a new baby into the kindred.
 Odin is undergoing a rebirthing experience here, the complement to his sacrificial-death experience earlier on the Tree.
 And the medium for his rebirthing is not the usual water, but the fermented brew of Oðrœrir.
-(See note and link at the end of this article about ausinn vatni.)
+(See note at the end of this article about ausinn vatni.)

 So both the runes and Oðrœrir itself serve as the ‘yeast’ for Odin’s fermentation.
 Yeast causes bread to swell and grow, causes mead and ale to froth and bubble over, and this is what happens to Odin.
 Once he receives this ‘yeast’ he begins to ‘quicken and be wise,’ to burst into new life and growth.
 (Havamal vs. 138-141, in the Poetic Edda.)